Touch ID: History

 The iPhone 5s (pictured) was the first model with a Touch ID sensor integrated with its home button.

 In 2012, Apple acquired AuthenTec, a company focused on fingerprint-reading and identification management software, for $356 million.
 The acquisition led commentators to expect a fingerprint reading feature.

 Following leaks and speculation in early September the next year, the iPhone 5s was unveiled on September 10, 2013, and was the first phone on a major US carrier to feature the technology.
 Apple's Vice President of Marketing, Phil Schiller, announced the feature at Apple's iPhone media event and spent several minutes (the major portion of the conference) discussing the feature.

 Wells Fargo analyst Maynard Um predicted on September 4, 2013, that a fingerprint sensor in the iPhone 5s would help mobile commerce and boost adoption in the corporate environment.
 "As consumers increasingly rely on mobile devices to transact and store personal data, a reliable device-side authentication solution may become a necessity," Um said.

 With the unveiling of the iPhone 6 and 6 Plus at a keynote event on September 9, 2014, Touch ID was expanded from being used to unlock the device and authenticating App Store purchases to also authenticating Apple Pay.

 The iPhone 6s incorporates a second-generation Touch ID sensor that is up to twice as fast as the first-generation sensor found in the 5s, 6, and SE (1st generation) phones.
 The new Touch ID unlocks almost instantly and posed an issue as it unlocks too fast to read notifications on the lock screen.
 This is remedied with the iOS 10 update in which a user must press the home button to have the home screen appear.
 It, however, can be changed in iOS settings so that users can go directly to the home screen after resting their finger on the sensor, similar to previous versions of iOS.
 Solely placing a finger on the sensor will only unlock the iPhone unless said setting is enabled, and no notifications are currently being displayed on the lock screen.

 Touch ID was retained on iPhone 8, iPhone SE (2nd generation and later) and the base model iPads, while all other iPhones since the iPhone X in 2017, and the higher-end iPad Pro have adopted Face ID recognition.
 Several iPads that do not have Face ID feature a new sleep/wake button with an integrated Touch ID sensor.
+The iPhone Duo features a new side button with an integrated Touch ID.

 In 2021, Apple unveiled a new Magic Keyboard with optional Touch ID for the iMac, as well as a standalone version only available with Numeric Keypad.